demian85/react-perf-example/README.md

 - React
 - Redux

 Every commit adds optimizations in order to improve rendering performance.

-Work in progress...
+Check the `patches` folder.
+They are sorted by name.